Guide, Updated 18 May 2026

 Easy (market town, suburb-edge)Stafford, Hereford, Lincoln, Inverness, Kendal52-58%

-Source: passrates.uk analysis of DVSA centre-level pass rates 2024-25 under Open Government Licence v3.0 cross-referenced with route audit at each centre.
+Source: passrates.uk analysis of DVSA centre-level pass rates 2024-25 under Open Government Licence v3.0.
 The tier boundaries are approximate; some centres straddle tiers depending on which test route the examiner picks on the day.
 The [research/test-centre-volume-vs-pass-rate page](/research/test-centre-volume-vs-pass-rate) covers the volume picture, and the [research/london-vs-uk-pass-rate page](/research/london-vs-uk-pass-rate) covers the London-specific picture.

 How examiners pick the route on the day